 7. Can I ask My Therapist What He Thinks of Me?

 Yes, you can, and yes you should.
-This is a reasonable question to ask a therapist, and any good therapist will be happy to answer.
+This is a reasonable question to ask a therapist.

 From the moment we meet a new client, we begin something called a “case conceptualization.”
 Think of this as a full analysis of who you are and why you’ve come to therapy.